 This programme will deliver all the fundamentals in Computer Science with a strong emphasis on Internationalisation and Globalisation from the outset.
 Students are taught IT skills early on that are required in the International IT industry.
-This will include not only core software design and development skills, but also highly sought-after international skills such as global citizenship, software localisation, entrepreneurship, a foreign language and creating webinars.
+This will include not only core software design and development skills, but also highly sought after international skills such as global citizenship, software localisation, entrepreneurship, creating webinars and a foreign language (select either German, Chinese or Korean).

 - Web Development

 - Software for the Global Market (User Interface Design)